evgenytsydenov/ieee118_power_flow_data/convention.md

 - "v_rated_kv" --- rated voltage of the bus in kilovolts
 - "x_coordinate" and "y_coordinate" --- coordinates of the bus
 - "is_slack" --- whether the bus is a slack bus
+- "max_vm_pu" and "min_vm_pu" --- limits of bus voltage in per units

 ### Branches